stashed/stash/docs/install.md

 $ curl https://raw.githubusercontent.com/appscode/stash/master/hack/deploy/stash-with-rbac.yaml \
   | kubectl apply -f -
 ```

-Once Controller is *Running* It will create the [required ThirdPartyResources for ingress and certificates](/docs/developer-guide#third-party-resources).
-Check the Controller is running or not via `kubectl get pods` there should be a pod nameed `appscode-voyager-xxxxxxxxxx-xxxxx`.
-Now Create Your Ingress/Certificated.

 ## Using Helm
 Stash can be installed via [Helm](https://helm.sh/) using the [chart](/chart/stash) included in this repository.
 To install the chart with the release name `my-release`: